-The Nazis chose the site because of its huge quantities of granite.
-The stones were used to build highways, the Nazis' monolithic government buildings and the concentration camps themselves.
+The Germans chose the site because of its huge quantities of granite.
+The stones were used to build highways, the country's monolithic government buildings and the concentration camps themselves.

 |Commandant Franz Ziereis accompanies Heinrich Himmler on an inspection tour of the Mauthausen concentration camp|

 The first Mauthausen barracks were erected some 20 kilometres (12.5 miles) from the city of Linz.
 It was only five months after Austria's "Anschluss," or annexation.
 This is when the Germans began to get big dreams of conquest and began seriously contemplating a general war against the other major European powers.
 They knew they would need a dedicated workforce.

 |Aribert Heim - Austrian doctor, also known as Dr. Death.
 As an SS doctor in the concentration camp in Mauthausen, he was accused of killing and torturing inmates.|